talmuth/HAHeaterMeter/README.md

 - Modified the script.yaml by removing the trigger.
 (Set Point will be set manually in the Lovelace card).
 - Lovelace Card Updates:
   * Now includes a card for setting the Set Point with a slider and 'Set' button.
-  * Added history graph for the fan
+  * Added history graph for the fan.

 ToDo:
 - [ ] Implement scan_interval.